keras-team/keras-hub/.gemini/styleguide.md

 ---

-## Mandatory Pre-Review Checklist
+## Review Anti-Patterns — DO NOT Flag These

-Before leaving ANY review comment, you MUST:

-1. **Search for precedent first**: Search for the same pattern in at least 3 other model directories in `keras_hub/src/models/`.
-If the pattern exists in multiple merged models, it is an established convention — do not flag it.
-The codebase has 75+ models; new models should follow existing patterns, not invent new ones.
+Before leaving a review comment, you MUST check whether the pattern already exists in at least 2 other merged models in the repository.
+If it does, the pattern is an established convention and MUST NOT be flagged.

-2. **Check the parent model**: If the PR adds a variant model (e.g., MoE version of a dense model), compare every flagged pattern against the parent model first.
-If the parent uses the same code, the variant should too.

-3. **Verify your suggested fix compiles**: If you suggest a code change, verify the Python syntax is correct.
-Do not suggest ternary expressions, import restructuring, or API calls without confirming they work.

-4. **Do not flag the same issue twice**: If you identify a pattern concern, flag it once with a single comment.
-Do not repeat the same suggestion on multiple instances in the same PR.

-5. **Distinguish bugs from style preferences**: Only flag issues that would cause incorrect behavior, data loss, or test failures.
-Do not flag working code that could theoretically be written differently unless it violates an explicit rule in this guide.
+### Before Commenting, Always:
+- Search for the same pattern in at least 3 peer model directories
+- Check if the parent/dense model uses the identical code
+- Verify your suggested fix actually compiles (check Python syntax)